Copyright Guidelines for Authors

 If you don't know who publishes your journal

 Because of mergers and acquisitions, it is sometimes difficult to identify the parent company for a journal.
-The SHERPA Romeo site allows you to input the journal name to look up the publisher, which you can then look up on the SHERPA listing to check its policies.
+The SHERPA Romeo site allows you to input the journal name to identify the publisher and check their copyright policy.
 An Australian based listing is available via the Oaklist site.

 When you submit an article it is important to include citation information as well.
 This can be provided in the email accompanying your material sent to the .